History of special relativity: Introduction

 Although Isaac Newton based his physics on absolute time and space, he also adhered to the principle of relativity of Galileo Galilei restating it precisely for mechanical systems.
 This can be stated: as far as the laws of mechanics are concerned, all observers in inertial motion are equally privileged, and no preferred state of motion can be attributed to any particular inertial observer.
 However, electromagnetic theory and electrodynamics, developed during the 19th century, did not obey Galileo's relativity.
 The wave theory of electromagnetism or light viewed as a disturbance of a "light medium" or luminiferous aether was widely accepted.
 The theory reached its most developed form in the work of James Clerk Maxwell.
 Maxwell thought all optical and electrical phenomena propagate through an aether, making his equations valid only for systems at rest with respect to that aether.
 The concept of this aether was widely discussed and subjected to many unsuccessful efforts experimentally determine motion relative to the aether.

 The failure of any experiment to detect motion through the aether led Hendrik Lorentz, starting in 1892, to develop a theory of electrodynamics based on an immobile luminiferous aether (about whose material constitution Lorentz did not speculate), physical length contraction, and a "local time" in which Maxwell's equations retain their form in all inertial frames of reference.
 Working with Lorentz's aether theory, Henri Poincaré, having earlier proposed the "relativity principle" as a general law of nature (including electrodynamics and gravitation), used this principle in 1905 to correct Lorentz's preliminary transformation formulas, resulting in an exact set of equations that are now called the Lorentz transformations.

 A little later in the same year Albert Einstein published his original paper on special relativity.
 He independently derived and radically reinterpreted the Lorentz transformations by changing the fundamental definitions of space and time intervals, while abandoning the absolute simultaneity of Galilean kinematics, avoiding the need for any reference to a luminiferous aether in classical electrodynamics.
 Before Einstein's paper Galilean relativity applied to particle mechanics and Lorentzian relativity to electrodynamics; afterwards both systems used Lorentz transformations.
-In subsequent work Hermann Minkowski, introduced a 4-dimensional geometric "spacetime" model, Arnold Sommerfeld developed the Electromagnetic tensor, and Max Planck applied the concept of special relativity to relativistic Lagrangian mechanics.
+In subsequent work Hermann Minkowski, introduced a 4-dimensional geometric "spacetime" model, Arnold Sommerfeld developed the electromagnetic tensor, and Max Planck applied the concept of special relativity to relativistic Lagrangian mechanics.

 The special theory of relativity gave invariant laws of physics in inertial frames of reference, but the meaning of these frames was unclear until Einstein's later development of his equivalence principle and general theory of relativity.
-When updating his 1911 book on relativity, to include general relativity in 1920, Robert Daniel Carmichael called the earlier work the "restricted theory" as a "special case" of the new general theory; he also used the phrase "special theory of relativity".
-In comparing to the general theory in 1923 Einstein specifically called his earlier work "the special theory of relativity", saying he meant a restriction to frames uniform motion.
+In comparing to the general theory, Einstein specifically called his earlier work "special theory of relativity" (German: Spezielle Relativitätstheorie) in two short papers published in November 1915 and in a long review article published in 1916, saying he meant a restriction to frames in uniform motion, and was featured in the title of Einstein's popular book Relativity: The Special and the General Theory first published in 1916.